 Wave after wave pounded me until waking, moving, sleeping, and thinking became impossible.

 And this became my journey, my trip through grief that nears the first year’s anniversary.
 I don’t know when the bricks stacked upon my chest eased off.
 Eventually, I realized that in the mornings I could breathe without restriction.
 I do remember a day in March when I broke through the surface of the water and another tidal wave did not wipe me out.
 Instead, I stayed afloat.
 For the first time, I could feel the sun’s warm caress stroke my skin.
 Spring breezes sighed softly, and bird call filled the air.
 The hurricane force winds disappeared.
 Since then, I’ve sighted land.
 It’s distant still.
 A misty outline that I swim toward.
 I no longer float helplessly with the current.
 And although waves sometimes sweep out of nowhere to pull me under, it doesn’t happen as frequently or as fiercely.

 I now know that eventually I’ll touch ground again.
 The tears that stung my eyes won’t fight for release.
 Once I make landfall, I’ll smile whenever I think of Dad.
 His corny jokes, hearty laugh, and sharp wit will come to me and I’ll welcome them with smiles and joy.

 My father died unexpectedly on September 10, 2001.
 The support system that you'd expect to receive from friends and co-workers became overshadowed by the events of the next day.
 At the funeral home, the news ran as we discussed plans for Dad.
-As he was a retired deputy sheriff, many of his friends and collegues were on alert, making a viewing within the next couple of days impossible.
+As he was a retired deputy sheriff, many of his friends and colleagues were on alert, making a viewing within the next couple of days impossible.
 Dad wanted to be interred at Ft.
-Sam Houston Cemetary, but that had to be delayed for another three weeks.
+Sam Houston Cemetery, but that had to be delayed for another three weeks.
 Everything became surreal for our family.

 My father and my mother hiking on their property in Leakey, Texas.